Richard Halliburton: Hangover House in Laguna Beach, California

-Sea Dragon expedition and disappearance
+Sea Dragon expedition

 On September 23, 1938, Halliburton boarded the SS President Coolidge, bound for Hong Kong.
 From Hong Kong he intended to sail a Chinese junk across the Pacific Ocean to San Francisco.
-The junk, named the Sea Dragon (海龍 (Hǎi Lóng)), was an essentially Wenchow-style junk, 75 ft in length, modified to Halliburton's specifications and built in the shipyards of Kowloon by cartwright Fat Kau.
-Its stern emblazoned with a colorful dragon and interior hull equipped with a diesel engine, the Sea Dragon, a dramatic symbol of East meeting West, was to be an attraction at the Golden Gate International Exposition (GGIE) in San Francisco (at Treasure Island); there, after its three-month voyage across the Pacific, it would dock and, for a small admission fee, take fair-goers on excursions around San Francisco Bay.
+The junk, named the Sea Dragon (海龍 (Hǎi Lóng)), was an essentially a Wenchow-style junk, 75 ft in length, modified to Halliburton's specifications and built in the shipyards of Kowloon by shipwright Fat Kau.
+Its stern was emblazoned with a colorful dragon, its interior hull was equipped with a diesel engine; the Sea Dragon, a dramatic symbol of East meeting West, was to be an attraction at the Golden Gate International Exposition (GGIE) in San Francisco (at Treasure Island); there, after its three-month voyage across the Pacific, it would dock and, for a small admission fee, take fair-goers on excursions around San Francisco Bay.

-According to Halliburton's first cousin, whom he visited in 1938, the trip was meant, in part, to renew interest in Halliburton whose fame at the time was in decline.
-Biographers credit the idea for the voyage to Walter Gaines Swanson, who, as the Exposition's public relations manager, promoted its goal of celebrating both the Oakland and Golden Gate bridges as well as the cultures of the Pacific rim.
-Despite an interest in sailing craft since childhood, Halliburton himself had little practical navigation experience.
-Seeking capable leadership, he hired veteran mariner John Wenlock Welch as his captain and Henry Von Fehren as his engineer.
-Besides Halliburton's secretary Paul Mooney, the initial crew included George Barstow III, a 21-year-old student at Juilliard, Dartmouth "lads" John Rust Potter, Robert Hill Chase, and Gordon Ellicott Torrey.
-Crew composition would change; engineer's assistant Richard L. Davis would bow out; ship's cook James Sligh, and able-bodied seaman Ralph Granrud and Benjamin Flagg would be added; a last-minute entry was student globetrotter Velman Fitch of the University of Minnesota.
-A Chinese messboy, Chinese bosun and two Chinese sailors ultimately completed the crew.
+According to Halliburton's first cousin, whom he visited in 1938, the trip was meant, in part, to renew interest in Halliburton himself, whose fame at the time was in decline.
+Biographers credit the idea for the voyage to Walter Gaines Swanson, who, as the Exposition's public relations manager, promoted its goal of celebrating both the Oakland Bay Bridge and Golden Gate Bridge as well as the cultures of the Pacific Rim.
+Despite having an interest in sailing craft since childhood, Halliburton had little practical navigation experience.
+Seeking capable leadership, he hired veteran mariner John Wenlock Welch as his captain and Henry von Fehren as his engineer.
+Besides Halliburton's secretary, Paul Mooney, the initial crew included George Barstow III, a 21-year-old student at Juilliard, Dartmouth "lads" John Rust Potter, Robert Hill Chase, and Gordon Ellicott Torrey.
+The crew composition would change; engineer's assistant Richard L. Davis would bow out, ship's cook James Sligh, and able-bodied seamen Ralph Granrud and Benjamin Flagg would be added and a last-minute entry, student globetrotter Velman Fitch of the University of Minnesota.
+A Chinese mess boy, a Chinese bosun, and two Chinese sailors completed the crew.